tetsuba/KnockKnocNode/README.md

 # KnockKnockNode

 Checks which node version is running and compares it with the node version documented in the package.json.

-If the versions match then the app will continue.

-If not then a series of checks will be done and then install the correct version
+If the versions matches, then the app will continue to install or run.
+If not, it will try to switch or install the correct version using n.

+This package it dependent on [ n ](https://github.com/tj/n) to be installed.

 ---
 ### Dependencies